tokgozkerem/tokgozkerem/README.md

-### hey, i'm kerem
+### hey, i'm kerem 👋

 computer engineering graduate based in warsaw, mostly focused on python backend development.

-i like building small systems that actually do something — APIs, automation tools, data-heavy apps, and the occasional side project that gets out of hand.
+i enjoy building useful things, learning how systems work under the hood, and turning small ideas into actual projects people can use.

 ### things i've built